caelestia/caelestia.github.io/index.md

 各位, 早上好, 中午好, 晚上好.

-This is my stupid blog for casual (可能会出现中文. or worse.), everyday math topics.
+This is my stupid blog for casual, everyday math topics.
 In other words, this is an attempt to keep me writing down stuff and doing exercises, interesting or not.

 <!-- I'm also working on a slightly more well-ordered notes on analysis and differential geometry at [Calculus](https://github.com/caelestia/Calculus). -->